BAC Credomatic: History

 Founded in 1952 in Managua as Banco de América Central, BAC was the forerunner of what is now known as the BAC Credomatic Group (Spanish: Grupo BAC Credomatic).
-By the seventies, the bank ventured into the business of credit cards using the Credomatic brand.
+By the 1970s, the bank had ventured into the credit card business using the Credomatic brand.

-In the mid eighties, the Group decided to enter other markets in the region, starting in Costa Rica with the acquisition of what is now known as Banco BAC San José.
-BAC Credomatic has presence all over Central America, as well as in the United States, Cayman Islands and The Bahamas.
+In the mid-1980s, the Group decided to enter other markets in the region, starting in Costa Rica with the acquisition of what is now known as Banco BAC San José.
+BAC Credomatic has a presence throughout Central America, as well as in the United States, Cayman Islands and The Bahamas.

-In 2004 The Group started its credit card operations in Mexico, which was later sold to Banco Invex in 2016.
+In 2004, the Group started its credit card operations in Mexico, which were later sold to Banco Invex in 2016.

 In December 2010, Grupo Aval completed the purchase of the BAC Credomatic banking group.